lsst/pipelines_lsst_io/install/setup.rst

 .. code-block:: bash

-   setup list -s
+   eups list -s

 To see all packages that are installed, even if not currently set up, run:

 .. code-block:: bash

-   setup list
+   eups list